muses-code-js/learn-html/_steps/step8-selectors.markdown

 ## The Global Selector

 There are much more powerful types of selectors than just these ones, you can also combine different types too.
-We aren't going to be using those but you can learn more about them at https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Combinators_and_multiple_selectors
+We aren't going to be using those but you can learn more about them at <a href="https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Combinators_and_multiple_selectors" target="_blank">https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Combinators_and_multiple_selectors</a>

 However there is one special selector, `*` the **global selector** which targets all elements which warrants talking about here.